-Headquartered in Épernay, the champagne house was founded in 1858 by Eugène Mercier (1838-1904).
-For the 1889 World Exhibition in Paris, he had a huge barrel built with 1,600 hectoliters capacity, which was pulled by 24 oxen (in other sources horses) in three weeks in the capital.
-The barrel is on display today in the entrance hall of Mercier in Épernay.
-His goal was to champagne affordable for the average person as well.
-Built under its founder in 1871, the impressive basement labyrinth stretches for 18 kilometers, 30 meters below the Avenue de Champagne in Epernay.
-It is driven by a company electric tram.
-It is worth noting that Mercier was the original owner of the Dom Perignon brand, but never used it.
-In 1930, the brand was on Moët et Chandon sold, this took over in 1970, the company Mercier.
-Since 1987 both belong to the group LVMH (Louis Vuitton Moët Hennessy).
+The Champagne house, headquartered in Épernay, was founded in 1858 by Eugène Mercier (1838-1904).
+For the World Exhibition in Paris in 1889, he had a huge barrel with a capacity of 1,600 hectoliters built, which was pulled into the capital by 24 oxen (horses in other sources) in three weeks.
+The barrel is on display in the Mercier entrance hall in Épernay today.
+His goal was champagne to make it affordable even for ordinary people.
+The impressive basement labyrinth built under the founder in 1871 stretches for 18 kilometers and 30 meters below Avenue de Champagne in Epernay.
+It is operated by a company-owned electric small train.
+It is worth noting that Mercier was the original owner of the Dom Pérignon brand, but never used it.
+In 1930 the brand was launched Moët et Chandon sold, this was also taken over by the Mercier company in 1970.
+Both have belonged to the group since 1987 LVMH (Louis Vuitton Moët Hennessy).

-About 20% of the grapes come from own vineyards with over 200 hectares of vineyards, especially in the Marne Valley, the rest is supplied by the parent company Moët et Chandon.
-The predominantly dry Brut champagnes are produced in a Pinot-Noir style.
-Every year a vintage Champagne "Vendange” is produced, made from the best grapes of Pinot Noir, Pinot Meunier and Chardonnay grapes.
-Every year six million bottles of champagne are produced.
-In France, Mercier is still the best-selling champagne, although some other companies produce significantly more, but export large quantities.
+About 20% of the grapes come from our own vineyards with over 200 hectares of vineyards, especially in the Marne Valley, the rest is supplied by the parent company Moët et Chandon.
+The predominantly dry Brut Champagnes are produced in a Pinot Noir style.
+Every year a vintage champagne “Vendange” is produced, which is made from the best grapes of the Pinot Noir, Pinot Meunier and Chardonnay varieties.
+Six million bottles of champagne are produced every year.
+In France, Mercier is still the best-selling champagne, although some other companies produce a lot more but export large quantities.